Article

 Cursor (AI-First Code Editor)

 Overview: A fork of VS Code designed from the ground up for AI coding.
-Cursor supports natural language prompts, multi‑file refactoring, and smart error handling.
+Cursor supports natural language prompts, multi-file refactoring, smart error handling, and a Composer mode for large-scale changes across your entire project.

 Strengths: